|Birth: ||Dec., 1823|

 Normally there would be a big gap in time here in William's narrative, because the 1890 census has been lost.
 New information came to light in November of 2013, however, and it tells us when William got his last home.
 In the "Whitemarsh" column, the Conshohocken Recorder reported on April 1, 1892:

-This item is a curiosity to me for yet another reason; the middle name of "Hamilton" has been said to be part of the name of the string of William Hamilton Storkey-s, yet I can find no evidence of anyone using it other than my grandpa, and his father (who is this gentleman's son).
-Was the name conferred because of the Storkey affiliation with the W. C. Hamilton farming operation?
-My initial thought was "I need to find more about W. C. Hamilton of Whitemarsh" but I realized I already knew him, as he is the same man whom I thought my great grandpa's sisters worked for, as they are recorded on the 1870 census as working at a mill and are only a few households away from Mr. Hamilton's.
+This item is a curiosity to me for another reason; the middle name of "Hamilton" has been said to be part of the name of the string of William Hamilton Storkey-s, yet I can find no evidence of anyone using it other than my grandpa, and his father (who is this gentleman's son).
+Was the middle name conferred to my great grandpa in 1867 because of the Storkey affiliation with the W. C. Hamilton farming operation?
+My initial thought was "I need to find more about W. C. Hamilton of Whitemarsh" but then I realized I already knew him, as he is the same man whom I thought my great grandpa's sisters worked for, as they are recorded on the 1870 census as working at a mill and are only a few households away from Mr. Hamilton's.
 He is here.
 When I look for information about William C. Hamilton, results all deal with his paper mills, not farming.
 More to search later.
-But this move of 1892 means William Storkey was getting up in years, and he may have been thinking of his new place as his retirement home.
+But this move of 1892 means William Storkey was getting up in years, about 68, and he may have been thinking of his new place as his retirement home or the place his son would inherit.

 And one more thing... an 1896 New York Herald article about William's employer Mr. Hamilton covers his golden anniversary and states that his home was at Ridge and Port Royal, which is exactly where William Storkey had earlier lived before he moved in 1892, so this all fits.
 (This article has been placed on Mr. Hamilton's memorial.)

 William makes his last census appearance in 1900, and his occupation is grimly listed as "invalid".
-He is listed as age 75, Mary age 67.
-They show as being married 55 years (a mistake for sure, probably reflecting when William was first married) and have had one child at home.
-Mary herself, who may have been married before, seems to have not had any children in her first marriage, as she reports giving birth to one child in her life, and that one is alive.
-That would be their son William (my great grandpa) who is with them, age 31, with his wife, Sarah, age 29, and they have been married 11 years with no children.
+He is listed as born December 1823, age 75, Mary age 67.
+They show as being married 55 years (a mistake for sure, probably reflecting when William was first married) and have one child at home, their only child in common, last child William.
+Mary herself, who had been married before, and had brought her child Ella to the marriage and then had a son with our William, here reports having given birth to only one, and reports that child alive.
+That seems a mistake or misunderstanding.
+Perhaps the question seemed to be "How many children are in this home?" or "How many children did you have together?"
+In any case, that child at home is William (my great grandpa) who is with them, age 31, with his wife, Sarah, age 29, and they have been married 11 years with no children.
 No address is listed for the home, only Shawmont appears in the margin, and the house is about 10 households away from the Roxborough Poor House which is known to have been one half mile east of Ridge avenue, on Shawmont.
 This was a small true poorhouse which did not care for the mentally ill, and had a real potter's field.
 Ridge and Shawmont is also the home of Ridge Avenue Methodist Church so the family again was neighboring a house of worship, though whether they had active memberships there is not known.
 It is where my great grandpa, their son was baptized when he was age 5, which suggests some participation, if only getting the boy "done".

 Sadly, William's second wife Mary A. Storkey (right age, same street of residence, Shawmont, same doctor and undertaker, and burial in same cemetery) died March 12, 1902, so he followed her not even a month later.
-In later life he suffered from paralysis and this was listed as his cause of death as well.
+Paralysis was listed as his cause of death, suggesting possibly a stroke.

 Of his death, the Ambler Gazette of April 17, 1902 had this to say on page 4, referencing his daughter Georgeanna: